 Tips to keep your money safe from bank failures

 - Only deposit with insured institutions: Before depositing your money with any institution, make sure they’re covered by the government.
 Banks covered by the FDIC should have a sign in their entrance saying their deposits are insured.
 Credit unions have a similar notice from the NCUA.
 You can also double-check an institution’s insurance status on the FDIC and NCUA websites.

 - Don’t exceed the insured deposit limits: The FDIC and NCUA both insure up to $250,000 per person per bank per type of ownership.
 If you deposit more money than the insurance limits, your funds are not insured and could be lost during a failure.
 You’d be safer opening a new checking or savings account at another bank/credit union so the deposits are all insured.If you’re close to the insurance limits and aren’t sure whether you qualify, the FDIC offers an online tool to help you check.
 Additionally, the FDIC offers a toll-free hotline that lets depositors ask questions about their coverage — simply call (877) 275-3342.

 - Consider using multiple banks/credit unions: When a bank or credit union fails, it’s more of an inconvenience than a serious problem as you should get your money back within a few days.
 But that’s still a stretch when you might need a bank account for cash or to pay bills.
 If you work with more than one bank/credit union, you’ll have a backup account ready to go just in case your primary institution fails.
 Want another checking account?
 These are the best online checking options available today.

 - Watch out for non-insured accounts: Banks and credit unions also offer investment products that are not insured.
-Investments like stocks, bonds and mutual funds can lose money and those losses are not covered by the government.
-Don’t assume just because a product comes from a bank or credit union, it must be insured against loss.
+Investments like stocks, bonds and mutual funds can lose money, and those losses are not covered by the government.
+Don’t assume just because a product comes from a bank or credit union that it must be insured against loss.